cschech/CBSD/README.md

 With no or limited knowledge of computer programming it is trivial to introduce corrupted objects which while not trojan horses will instead crash the system in a myriad of unexpected ways, or by modifying compiler flags from an official release using the build instructions.
 Sophisticated adversaries can introduce arbitrary revisions to OpenBSD.

-The link kit being embedded inside of the COMP installation set makes it impossible to verify the compiler binaries independently from the link kit during installation.
+The link kit being embedded inside of the "base" installation set makes it impossible to verify the compiler binaries independently from the link kit during installation.
 Lack of signatures for the installation sets on the installation media make it impossible to verify the installation sets from the installation media alone.
 Immediately reordering the kernel on boot makes the system polymorphic generally.
 Architectural cross-cutting of concerns is problematic here for objects that should be clearly separated.

 If the OpenBSD kernel_reorder utility instead checked the stamp created when the release was created, for all kernel objects /usr/share/relink/kernel/$BUILD, this security vulnerability would be closed.
 Right now it is security theatre at best (Why is more than one random reordering needed or a periodic process at each boot which silently makes objects in the link kit reappear?
 It doesn't make it any more random assuming the kernel is correctly isolated to begin with), additionally, entropy is extremely low when performing an install, the process can't be disabled, and it introduces all the vulnerabilities and integrity problems outlined, when it can also be done as a purely mathematical process using the initial entry points and sizes of the segments.
 Using such data allows for an attacker to scan the binary stored on the system, identify the segments using strings from the objects that are preserved, and compute the entry points anyway, because the internal structure of the objects is not reordered, akin to a game of "Battleship" or "Sudoku".
 The random gap is also present on the filesystem.
 Because the link kit is a potential trojan horse itself it should never be linked and installed.
 Even a warning in the installer or an opt-out would not be troublesome to add.